patheros/PathSetManuals/README.md

 The contents of the manuals here are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 The plugins they reference to are covered under various licenses.
-See their individual liceneses in the [VCV Rack Library](https://library.vcvrack.com/?brand=Path%20Set)
+See their individual licenses in the [VCV Rack Library](https://library.vcvrack.com/?brand=Path%20Set)